Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 As I think about it now, that's expected.
 I didn't write this song.
 I'm not the band leader.
 I'm not even competent in visual arts. **I don't have an authority on *this* topic**.
-I care about this release because I really like the song, but I shoudn't have got so invested in the cover art.
-In hindsight, I only wasted everyone's time with these discussions. **We shouldn't discuss everything, vote on everything and compromise on everything**.
+I care about this release because I really like the song, but I shouldn't have got so invested in the cover art.
+In hindsight, I only wasted everyone's time with these discussions. **We shouldn't discuss everything, vote on everything, and compromise on everything**.
 Specialize instead!
 Pick an area that you're proficient in and passionate about, and *own it*.
-Save your bandmates' time end energy!
+Save your bandmates' time and energy!
 You've already heard about ["design by committee"](https://en.wikipedia.org/wiki/Design_by_committee).
 Avoid it!
 Don't drag discussions on topics that you don't *really* care about.
 Save your energy too.